rshopa/data_sci_introduction/assignment3/README.md

 This assignment is devoted to designing and implementing MapReduce algorithms for a variety of common data processing tasks.

 Again, my solutions were made using Python 3.3 environment with little difference from 2.7 version.
+Two initial files from the course, *MapReduce.py* (as a class) and *wordcount.py*, are placed in root directory.

 The problems include: